Meet the Duncans, IM Missionaries to Ecuador

 1Pastor, Counseling, and Discipleship

-Adam, an ordained pastor, and a counselor will provide services for families and disciple new believers.
+Adam, an ordained pastor, and a counselor, provides services for families and disciple new believers.

-Carol, a registered nurse/nurse practitioner, will supply year-round medical needs at the school and community.
+Carol, a nurse practitioner, provides year-round medical needs at the school and community.

-Our teens, Caleb & Moriah, will offer assistance in the after-school programs and the residential girls’ home.
+Our teens, Caleb & Moriah, offer assistance in the after-school programs and the residential girls’ home.

 How you can pray for the Duncans

-- Pray for the people of the Amazon basin.
-The Pandemic has created job issues, supply, and medication shortages.
+- Pray for the people of the Amazon river basin.
+The economy still feels the impact of the Pandemic and last year’s national strikes.

-- Pray for our partner organization, Jungle Kids for Christ, as they minister to the people with the health and economic consequences of COVID-19.
+- Pray for our partner organization, Jungle Kids for Christ, as we minister to children and their families.

 - Pray for Caleb and Moriah that they may continue to grow in their knowledge of Christ and the burden to reach souls for Him.

-- Pray for our language learning (Quichua and Spanish).
+- Pray for our language learning (Lowland Kichwa and Spanish).

 You can partner with the Duncans to reach people in Ecuador with the Gospel.